 One of the most accessible spots on the list is London’s King’s Cross Station.
 There was no such thing as Platform 9 and ¾, but due to the popularity of the books, the station installed a sign for the Platform with half of a baggage trolley sticking out.
 If you want to see some of the spots where it was actually shot, though, head to Platforms 4 and 5.

 Diagon Alley and the Leaky Cauldron were shot, in part, in the covered Leadenhall Market in London’s financial district.
-Different shots in different movies were shot in different places around London, but the original Leaky Cauldron was set in Bull’s Head Passage in Leadenhall.
+The different scenes of both from all the different movies were shot in multiple places around London, but the original Leaky Cauldron was set in Bull’s Head Passage in Leadenhall.